CURRENT UNDERGRADUATE, GRADUATE, AND EXECUTIVE COURSES (scroll down for a sample of course descriptions)

-Communication in Public Settings
+Communication in Public Settings / Managerial Communication

-Public Campaigns & Advocacy
+Communication Strategy / Public Campaigns and Advocacy

 Public Communication and Organizations

-Improv Theater and Adaptive Leadership
+Improv and Leadership

 Communication as a Liberal Art

-Communication Strategy (PAF 9139, offered every Winter [MPA]/Spring [XMPA)
+Communication Strategy (PAF 9139, offered every Winter [MPA]/Spring [XMPA])

 Media, Politics, and Public Culture (PAF 9699/9104, offered every Winter/Summer [MPA])